 Heavy Equipment Colleges of America in Oklahoma serves students in the area with an educational facility designed to help them get into the heavy equipment industry.
 We believe skilled trades, particularly those in the heavy equipment and crane operations industry, are an important part of the future.
 That is why we have worked hard to create a learning environment that is designed specifically to help students develop the necessary entry-level skills and experiences needed to secure reliable work in the field.

-With five other locations, our Oklahoma location is part of a family of training locations spanning across the United States.
+With three other locations, our Oklahoma location is part of a family of training locations spanning across the United States.
 These include: